Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/execution-table.md

 | ClientRpc Send | <i class="fp-check"></i> | <i class="fp-x"></i> | <i class="fp-check"></i> |
 | ClientRpc Execute | <i class="fp-x"></i> | <i class="fp-check"></i> | <i class="fp-check"></i> |

-An RPC function typically doesn't execute its body immediately since the function call really is a stand-in for a network transmission.
+An RPC function typically doesn't execute its body immediately since the function call is a stand-in for a network transmission.
 Since the host is both a client and a server, local RPCs targeting the host-server or host-client are invoked immediately.
 As such, avoid nesting RPCs when running in host mode as a ServerRpc method that invokes a ClientRpc method that invokes the same ServerRpc method (and repeat...) can cause a stack overflow.

 Structure of a typical `ServerRpc`: